afsalthaj/clojure-web-app/README.md

 # webdev

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to demonstrate Ring.
+Ring - an adapter to convert the requests to clojure map and deliver the response as another clojure map.
+The response comes through handler which responds corresponding to the routes. (uri)

 ## Usage